 Despite these substantial advancements, seat belt technology continues to evolve, with ongoing research and development focused on further enhancing driver and passenger safety.
 This relentless pursuit of safety improvement underscores the critical role seat belts play in reducing vehicular injuries and fatalities.

 Being prepared is good, but not all car accidents can be avoided.
 If you or a loved one were injured in an auto accident, a Texas personal injury attorney can help.
 Give Thompson Law a call today to discuss your case at no cost.

 We offer the following services:

-A personal injury lawyer can help you file within the statute of limitations, negotiate a fair settlement, and understand your legal rights.
+A personal injury lawyer can help you file within the statute of limitations for personal injury in your state, negotiate a fair settlement, and understand your legal rights.
 Remember – we don’t collect compensation unless you do, and your consultation is FREE.

 Thompson Law receives an attorney fee and you pay no legal fees as our client unless we pay you.
 Thompson Law has 350 years of combined experience in legal representation and has won over $1.8 billion dollars in cash settlements for our clients.
 We master the art of managing client cases with empathy, compassion, respect and, of course, prodigious skill.
 Contact us today for a free, risk-free consultation to discuss your accident and your options.

 State law limits the time you have to file a claim after an auto accident.
 If you have been injured in an accident, call now to get the help you need.